Mergers, Name Changes, and Other Corporate Activity

 Final Approval to Association Mergers

-On September 24, the FCA Board granted final approval to a plan of merger by and between Farm Credit of Central Oklahoma, ACA, and Farm Credit of Western Oklahoma, ACA; the plan also merged the PCA and FLCA subsidiaries of the two associations.
-The merger took effect on October 1; Farm Credit of Western Oklahoma and its subsidiaries were the continuing associations.
+On September 24, 2014, the FCA Board granted final approval to a plan of merger by and between Farm Credit of Central Oklahoma, ACA, and Farm Credit of Western Oklahoma, ACA; the plan also merged the PCA and FLCA subsidiaries of the two associations.
+Farm Credit of Western Oklahoma and its subsidiaries are the continuing associations.
+The merger was effective October 1, 2014.

 To find out the number of banks and associations in the FCS, how they are classified, and how their numbers have changed over the past 12 months, see Number of FCS Banks and Associations by Type and District.

-To locate an FCS institution or to see a map showing the FCS districts, go to the FCS Directory and Map.
+To locate an FCS institution or to see a map showing the FCS districts and a listing of FCS institutions, go to the FCS Directory and Map.
 Also see Locate a Lender, which enables potential borrowers to find their nearest FCS branch.